goatshriek/wrapture/docs/examples/struct_wrapper/README.md

             - "stats.h"
 ```

-All of this will result in a C++ class with the following signature.
-Note that
+All of this results in a C++ class with the following signature.
-there are also two constructors that accept the equivalent struct and a pointer
-to it.
-These will copy the fields out of the provided struct into the new class
-instance.

 ```cpp
 namespace soccer {